Roming22/rp2040/README.md

 Custom keyboard firmware generator, in the vein of QMK and KMK.

 ## Features
-* Full configuration through JSON files
+* Full configuration through YAML files
 * Split keyboard

 ## Differences with QMK